-- When the last cell in a row (which is not the last row) is selected, pressing the Tab key will take you to the first cell in the next row.
+- When you have selected the last cell in a row (which is not within the last row of the table), pressing the Tab key will take you to the first cell in the next row.

-- If you press the Tab key being at the cell positioned at the bottom-right corner (last row, last cell) in the table, you will end up adding a new row to your table.
+- If you press the Tab key while the active cell is the last cell at the bottom-right corner (last row, last cell) in the table, you will end up adding a new row to your table.

-Now, let us explore the ways to populate the table cells with content:
+Next, let us explore ways to populate table cells with content:

-- Type the content directly into your Table cells: Position the cursor on the table cell within which you want to enter the data, and left-click the mouse.
-This will place an insertion point in the table cell, as shown highlighted in red within Figure 1.
-Then, just start typing the content.
+Position your cursor within the table cell in which you want to enter data, and then, click once.
+Doing so will place an insertion point inside the table cell, as shown highlighted in red within Figure 1, below.
+Now, start typing your content.

-Figure 1: Click within the Table cell to bring up the insertion point
+Figure 1: Click inside the table cell to establish the insertion point

-- Take the content created outside PowerPoint and use it as PowerPoint Table: If you have table content created outside PowerPoint, you can use it within PowerPoint as a Table.
+If you have table content created outside PowerPoint, you can use it within PowerPoint as a table.
 To learn more, explore our Import Tables in PowerPoint 2013 for Windows tutorial.